AIChapman/mycelial-psilocybin-ai/README_Mycelial_Psilocybin_AI_user_wording.md

-Refer to README.md if this fule is still visible.
+Refer to README.md if this file is still visible.